mnbcz/QuickHotkeys/README.md

 What does this program do?
 Better watch a video about it.
-There are many different things, it doesn't just do one thing.
-It installs a lot of necessary functionality, more than 40+ programs and scripts.
+It installs a lot of necessary functionality, more than 40+ programs, scripts, and Hotkeys.
 Here is everything.

-Here is some:
+This is some:
 - Mouse gestures.
 - Moving windows.
 - Changing the size of windows.